leanderthiele/hmpdf/README.md

 * thermal Sunyaev-Zel'dovich effect (Compton-y)
 * weak lensing convergence

-It code is interfaced both through C header files as well as through a convenient python wrapper.
+The code is interfaced both through C header files as well as through a convenient python wrapper.

 Using the python wrapper, a calculation of the weak lensing convergence one-point PDF for sources at redshift 1 in a cosmology given by a CLASS input file named "example.ini"